bandarji/trebor-sux/README.md

 likely become a playable game, but it provides a proving ground for programming ideas.

 At this time, the code only produces an initial splash screen.
+The game will use braille text for graphics, intended for play in a terminal window.

 ![Trebor Sux splash screen](internal/ts_splash.png)